Features of Yirgacheffes coffee

 A good Ethiopian Yirgacheffe coffee has bright acidity, intense, clean flavors, and a complex aroma of floral notes, sometimes with a hint of toasted coconut.
 Cupping notes frequently mention the aftertaste being vibrant, and the coffee may have berry or wine undertones.

-According to some premium Yirgacheffe tasting notes, it can have a slightly nutty or chocolaty quality.
+Some premium Yirgacheffe tasting notes say it can have a slightly nutty or chocolaty quality.
 Others have tangerine and citrus undertones.
 These characteristics make it a popular varietal for a refreshing iced coffee.

-Yirgacheffe coffee is generally milder than Ghimbi coffee, as well as more aromatic and fruity, with a lemony tart twist.
+Yirgacheffe coffee is generally milder than Ghimbi coffee and more aromatic and fruity, with a lemony tart twist.
 The Yirgacheffes are high-toned, floral, and citrusy, in contrast to the jammy and wild Ethiopian Harriers.

 Ethiopian coffee ceremony